JonathonLuiten/TrackEval/docs/RobMOTS-Official/Readme.md

 ## Installing, obtaining the data, and running

-Simply follow the code snippit below to install the evaluation code, download the gt data (and example tracker and supplied detections), and run the evaluation code on the sample tracker.
+Simply follow the code snippet below to install the evaluation code, download the groundtruth data (and example tracker and supplied detections), and run the evaluation code on the sample tracker.

 Note the code requires python 3.5 or higher.